Beautiful Monsters: Befriending Our Feeling World

 2) Prana (lung): speediness, restlessness

 In modern culture, everything moves very fast.
 Through external force, our natural movement becomes distorted — we call it lung, disturbed prana.
 And this disturbance can also be one of the beautiful monsters.
 We experience this as feeling speedy, restless, rushed.
-Eventually it can be a chronic problem.
+Eventually, it can be a chronic problem.

-And we start to identify with the speed and think ‘I need to rush.
+And we start to identify with the speed and think, ‘I need to rush.
 I can’t enjoy the present moment because real life is the next one [moment].’

 So we jump to the next one.
-Then another next one.
+Then another one.
 Then another.
 We are never able to be here in the present moment, although everything is happening in the present moment.

 Even if you plan in the future, notice: the planner is planning in the present moment.
 If we are not aware of that, we are never with the moment.
 We are always trying to escape.

-From childhood until now, everyone says: “Go fast.
+From childhood until now, everyone says, “Go fast.
 Think fast.
 Move fast.”
 And then measures come: if you don’t rush, you don’t catch, you might not get.
 So running, catching, jumping becomes life.

-But restless feeling is different.
-You clean the house — physically it takes three hours.
+But a restless feeling is different.
+You clean the house — physically, it takes three hours.
 Mind knows that.
 But feeling says: “Finish now!
 Go!
 Next!”
 That pressure creates burnout.
 This burnout comes from speeding in the feeling world, which distorts the prana.
 So we need the right speed limit for the feeling world.

 3) Bindu

-The third way that we experience distortion in our bodies is connected with essence love — we call it bindu, drop of love.
+The third way that we experience distortion in our bodies is connected with essence love — we call it bindu, the drop of love.
 This is energy in your whole body — that spark, warmth, spontaneous laughing, warm heart.

 When we are young, many of us have that: we are happy without reason, joyful without reason.
 And then we lose connection.
 We lose the ability to smile without a particular reason.